-The Marana district believes it is the right of every student to be educated in a positive, safe, caring, and respectful learning environment, free from bullying, harassment and intimidation.
-Governing Board Policy JICK, “Student Violence/Harassment/Intimidation/Bullying”, sets forth the Board’s expectations through a combination of prevention, intervention, and response to incidents of bullying.
-Read Policy
+The Marana district believes it is the right of every student to be educated in a positive, safe, caring, and respectful learning environment, free from bullying, harassment, and intimidation.
+Governing Board Policy JICK, “Student Violence /Harassment /Intimidation /Bullying”, sets forth the Board’s expectations through a combination of prevention, intervention, and response to incidents of bullying.

 School counselors and teachers provide age-appropriate lessons designed to instill in students positive interpersonal relationships, mutual respect, and appropriate conflict resolution.
 The Marana district is one of the few school districts in Pima County which provides school counselors in every elementary and secondary school.
-The school counseling program offers peer mediation, small group and individual counseling, outreach, prevention and intervention activities and programs.
+Through the school counseling program, school counselors provide the following support for students (guidance lessons, small group counseling, peer mediation, one-on-one intervention as needed, and other activities and programs).

 Everyone needs to be aware not only about the warning signs and effects of bullying, but also about the ways to intervene and provide support.
 Annually, every employee participates in training specific to preventative measures, procedures for reporting, proactive support, and rights of students.
 Students and parents are educated through school lessons, activities, and parent handbooks.